RIFLES PART 3:

 (7,62 mm karabin obr.
 1944 g.)

 PICTURE: Soviet carbine M/44.
-Note folded bayonet located side of rifle and rifle stock made from laminate.
+Note folded bayonet located side of rifle.
 (Photo taken in Sotamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (18 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (58 KB).

 Calibre: